hyperFounder/ODE-Verse-Matchmaker/README.md

 # Getting Started

-To get started with the ODE-Verse-Matchmaker, ensure that you have [IntelliJ IDEA](https://www.jetbrains.com/idea/) and [JavaFX SDK](https://openjfx.io/) installed.
+To get started with the ODE-Verse-Matchmaker, ensure that you have [IntelliJ IDEA](https://www.jetbrains.com/idea/) and [JavaFX SDK](https://openjfx.io/) downloaded.
 Follow the steps below:

 - Clone the repository to your local machine.
 ```xml